aeturrell/python4DS/welcome.md

 ## Contributors to Python4DS

 Contributing is very much encouraged.
-If you're looking for content to implement or tweak, we aim to broadly follow the structure and content of **R for Data Science (2e)** and you can find open [issues here](https://github.com/aeturrell/python4DS/issues).
+If you're looking for content to implement or tweak, we aim to follow the structure and content of **R for Data Science (2e)** and you can find open [issues here](https://github.com/aeturrell/python4DS/issues).
 For larger contributions of content, it's probably best to check with other contributors first.

 We thank the following contributors: